from £543 /night help Price for guests, Nights approx:

 The kitchen is well equipped, with a four-burner gas cooker, an electric oven, a large refrigerator with freezer, a dishwasher, an Italian-style coffee-maker and other small appliances.
 From the kitchen a double-glazed French door will take you to the terrace.

 The garden is 40 square meters (430 square feet) large.
 You will be able to reach it from the bedrooms.
-From the garden you will enjoy an enchanting view of the coast and of the sea at a distance.
+From the garden you will enjoy an enchanting view of the coast and of the sea at a distance and of the surrounding countryside.

 Bedroom 1 with en-suite bathroom